cicwi/plenoptomos/doc_sources/examples.md

 lfv = pleno.data_format.load(vox_file)
 ```

-The rest of the example is fundamentally a duplicate of example 02.
+The rest of the example is mainly a duplicate of example 02.